-

 Chomsky’s Universal Grammar theory explained in 300 words

-June 15, 2024Noam Chomsky’s theory of Universal Grammar is a pivotal concept in the field of linguistics, fundamentally altering our [...] -
+July 24, 2026Noam Chomsky’s theory of Universal Grammar is a pivotal concept in the field of linguistics, fundamentally altering our [...]

-- Pavlov’s Dogs theory explained in 300 words
+- Broadbent’s Bottleneck theory explained in 300 words

-- Extreme Male Brains explained in 300 words
+- Miller’s Seven theory explained in 300 words

 Famous Psychologists